Bourkies/Firebase-Bingo-Platform/README.md

 *   **Role-Based Permissions**: A flexible four-tier permission system (Admin, Event Mod, Captain, Player) controls who can perform which actions.
 *   **Visual Board Editor**: A graphical interface (`setup.html`) for admins to visually arrange tiles, manage users, and configure all event settings directly in the browser.
 *   **Mass Data Import/Export**: Dedicated pages to bulk import/export tiles, config, and submissions via CSV.
-*   **Direct Image Uploads**: Upload the board background and custom stamp images directly to Firebase Storage from the setup page.
 *   **Live Overview Dashboard**: A public-facing page (`overview.html`) with a leaderboard, activity feed, and score-over-time chart that can be toggled on or off.
 *   **Automated Deployments**: Pre-configured GitHub Actions workflows for automatically deploying the site on pushes to `main` and creating preview deployments for pull requests.